 About Junk Mailer

-Junk Mailer is built around a simple idea: if people are going to use email as a content channel, it should be for the topics they actually want to follow.
-The product is designed to help create a more active inbox experience around specific interests instead of leaving everything to random clutter or manual searching.
+Junk Mailer is built around a simple idea: if people are going to use email as a content channel, it should be for topics they actually want to follow.
+The product helps create a more active inbox experience around specific interests instead of leaving everything to random clutter or manual searching.

 Junk Mailer is designed to help users create a dedicated inbox experience centered around a niche, topic, or interest.
 The focus is not “more email” for the sake of it.
-The focus is building a more useful, more intentional email stream around chosen content lanes.
+The focus is a more useful, more intentional email stream around chosen content lanes.

 The clearest way to think about Junk Mailer is this: it is a way to turn a dedicated email into a personal feed for one subject.
 A user chooses a direction, and the inbox becomes a place for that niche to live, build, and stay active over time.